bburns/LanguageModels/doc/report/Report.md

 the model was only trained on a dog sleeping, due to the similarity of the words 'dog' and 'cat'.

-Feed-forward networks with a fixed amount of context were initially used (Bengio 2003), then Recurrent Neural Networks (RNNs) as training them became more feasible [cite]. <<<<<<< An RNN can make predictions based on arbitrary amounts of context because it effectively stores the history of everything it's seen.
+Feed-forward networks (FNNs) with a fixed amount of context were initially used (Bengio 2003), then Recurrent Neural Networks (RNNs) as training them became more feasible (Mikolov 2012).
+An RNN can make predictions based on arbitrary amounts of context because it effectively stores the history of everything it has seen in a hidden layer.

-Both learn word vectors as they are trained, though pre-trained word embeddings are available, such as word2vec (Mikolov 2013) or GloVe (Pennington 2014), which can be used in place of the input layer to save on training time.
-These have only become available recently, due to the computational complexity of calculating them.
+The neural network learns word vectors as it is trained, though pre-trained word embeddings are available, such as word2vec (Mikolov 2013) and GloVe (Pennington 2014) - these can be used in place of the input layer to save on training time.
+They have only become available recently due to the computational complexity of calculating them for large vocabularies (e.g. 400,000 words for GloVe).

 The rest of the neural network learns the language model - it effectively learns a function that maps a sequence of input word vectors to the probability of